FJValverde/entropies/README.md

 - measure the performance of supervised classification on multiclassifiers (finished.
 Papers: 2010, 2014, 2020).
 Also applies to binary channels.

 - measure the information content of multivariate sources (Discrete sources finished.
 In progress to improve measurements on continuous sources.
 Paper: 2017)

+- explore the relationship between multilabels in a Multilabel Classification task (Discrete sources.
+Paper: 2024).

 - measure the information transmission in multivariate data transformations (Still experimental.
 Paper: 2018)